 As an occupier, you have an obligation to maintain your property at a reasonable standard of care so as to not be held liable in case of an accident involving a patron.
 An “occupier” may be broadly defined as someone in possession of premises, responsible for premises, in control of premises, responsible for activities on the premises, in control of activities on the premises, responsible for people allowed on the premises, or in control of people allowed on the premises.

-These best practices can be divided into three categories: risk management, claims handling and data tracking/trend analysis.
+These best practices can be divided into three categories: risk management, claims handling, and data tracking and trend analysis.

 Part One: Risk Management